 According to police accounts, Stinney confessed to murdering Binnicker and Thames after his plan to have sex with one of the girls failed.

 The Two-Hour Trial

-A month after the murders, Stinney’s trial began at a Clarendon County courtroom, where a white court-appointed defense attorney Charles Plowden did little to defend his client.
+A month after the murders, George Stinney Jr.’s trial began at a Clarendon County courtroom, where a white court-appointed defense attorney Charles Plowden did little to defend his client.

 During the two-hour trial, Plowden failed to call witnesses to the stand or present any evidence that would cast doubt on the prosecution’s case.
 The most significant piece of evidence presented against Stinney was his alleged confession, but there was no written record of the teen admitting to the murders.